 Late February: Rank lists entered

 The interview day begins at 8:00 am; a continental breakfast is served.
-The morning session may be either at Mount Sinai St. Luke's Hospital or at Mount Sinai West Hospital.
-You will hear a presentation from the program leadership describing various features of our program, attend morning report, take a tour of the hospital and interviewed by two faculty members.
+The morning session may be either at Mount Sinai St. Luke's or at Mount Sinai West.
+You will hear a presentation from the program's leadership describing various features of our program, attend morning report, take a tour of the hospital and interviewed by two faculty members.
 You will also have lunch with the housestaff, affording you the opportunity to get to know them and ask questions.
-After lunch, you will be taken to the counter site by the Jitney to tour the hospital.
+After lunch, you will be taken to the counter site by the Jitney to tour the other hospital.
 The tour at West will also include a visit to the subsidized resident's housing located across the street.
 The interview day ends at approximately 2:30 pm.
 For information on directions and parking, please refer to our website.